-Rancho Bernardo High School & Bernardo Heights Middle School and La Jolla High School
+Rancho Bernardo High School, Bernardo Heights Middle School and La Jolla High School

 University City High School

 This year's San Diego regional competitions for both Division B and Division C will be held on a Saturday.
 Read below for general comments and click on the appropriate Division link above for lots of useful information and resources to help you be better prepared for what to expect on the actual competition day.

 Be sure to check the Official National Science Olympiad Rule Clarifications for some events.
 This web site will continue to add clarifications.
 Please check for updates often.

 Basis Science Olympiad Concept: Generally, we follow the Science Olympiad concept that: Unless something is specifically prohibited in the rules of the event description, it is allowed UNLESS it will go against the intent and spirit of the event.

 Every TEAM must provide one adult volunteer.
 We can not run the Competitions without them.
 They may volunteer on either day - February 7, 2015 at Rancho Bernardo High School, or February 21, 2015 at University City High School.
 Volunteers should arrive between 7:30 am 8:00 am at the registration desks.